dsmohiit/EDA/README.md

 # EDA
-This repo contains all the "EDA google colab notebooks", which I created while learning the the "Data Science".
+This repo contains all the "EDA google Colab Notebooks" and Jupyter Notebooks, which I created while learning the the "Data Science".